tpoechtrager/osxcross/README.PPC-GCC-5.5.0-SDK-10.5.md

 scripts to test the toolchain.
 See the toolchain test section below.

 **NOTE:** MacOS-10.5 does not have native support for C++11 or any recent C++ standards.
-With OS X Cross, we can use the GCC-5.5.0 and the GNU STDC++ runtime library provided by that toolchain to build C++11 and C++14 code that runs on MacOS-10.5 PowerPC targets.
+With OS X Cross, we can use the mainline GCC-5.5.0 and the GNU STDC++ runtime library provided by that toolchain to build C++11 and C++14 code that runs on MacOS-10.5 PowerPC targets.

-**NOTE:** I had to make slight modifications to the `build_gcc.sh` script in order for it to retrieve the mainline GCC-5.5.0 source and to download the build prerequisites.
+**NOTE:** I made a slight modifications to the `build_gcc.sh` script in order for it to retrieve the mainline GCC-5.5.0 source and to download the build the prerequisites.

 **NOTE:** Further testing demonstrates that GCC-10.5.0 also works with these instructions.